Perfectz/PerfectZenkai/docs/mvpmasterlist.md

 ---

 ### 4.3 Todo Summary Card
-**User Story:** *I can see my task progress at a glance.*
+**User Story:** *I can see my task progress at a glance with cyber-styled progress visualization.*

 **Acceptance Criteria:**
-- Shows count of incomplete todos
+- Shows count of incomplete todos with cyber typography
-- Shows total todos count
+- Shows total todos count with Press Start 2P font
-- Progress indicator or percentage
+- Circular progress ring with Ki-Green to Plasma-Cyan gradient
-- Links to todo page
+- Links to todo page with smooth transition
+- Animated progress updates with glow effects

 **Test Cases:** Jest DOM

 **Implementation Prompt:**
 ```
 Create src/modules/dashboard/components/TodoSummaryCard.tsx with:
-- shadcn Card styling
+- CyberCard component with subtle glow and hover effects
 - Reads todos from tasks store
+- Circular progress ring with gradient (Ki-Green to Plasma-Cyan)
-- Shows "3 of 5 tasks complete" format
+- Shows "3 of 5" in center with Press Start 2P font
+- "TASKS COMPLETE" subtitle in smaller Press Start 2P
+- Progress ring with glow effect (0 0 12px rgba(34, 255, 183, 0.5))
-- Progress bar or circular progress indicator
+- Animated progress updates (500ms ease-out)
-- Click to navigate to /todo
+- Click to navigate to /todo with page transition
-- Handles zero todos gracefully
+- Handles zero todos gracefully with "Start your quests" message
+- Hover: scale(1.02) with increased glow
 ```

 **Test‑Code Prompt:**